SebastianMacaluso/ClusterTrellis/README.md

 1- To run the Cluster Trellis on a new model, define the `get_energy_of_split` and `compute_map_features` methods in the `ModelNode` class under the **Interfacing your Own Model** section.
 In particular,  get_energy_of_split represents the potential function $\psi$ introduced in the [paper](https://arxiv.org/abs/2002.11661), describing the compatibility of a pair of sibling nodes in a hierarchy H. The energy function $\psi$ for a pairwise splitting should be written in terms of map_features and model_params.
 Thus, compute_map_features is an auxiliary function to calculate features of internal vertices in the trellis.

-**map_features** : list of the model features/values for each vertex of a dataset, i.e.  [feature1, feature2, ... , featureN].
+**map_features** (instance attribute): list of the model features/values for each vertex of a dataset, i.e.  [feature1, feature2, ... , featureN].
 In particular, we initialize the algorithm with the leaves_features as a list with the features of each leaf.
 E.g. for Ginkgo this is [momentum, invariant mass] for each leaf.

-**model_params** : dictionary with the model parameters.
+**model_params** (instance attribute): dictionary with the model parameters.

 2- The trellis can be run step by step in section `Run Exact trellis on truth trees step by step` (more for debugging purposes) or it could be called with the `runTrellisOnly` function (recommended).
 In both cases replace `leaves_features` and `model_params` with your model values.